apache/fury/docs/protocols/xlang_object_graph_spec.md

 }
 ```

-`intArray` has `int32_array` type.
-But both `objects` and `objectList` field in the serialize data have `list` data
+`intArray` has an `int32_array` type.
+But both `objects` and `objectList` fields in the serialize data have `list` data
 type.
 When deserializing, the implementation will create an `Object` array for `objects`, but create a `ArrayList`
-for `objectList` to populate it's elements.
+for `objectList` to populate its elements.
 And the serialized data of `Foo` can be deserialized into `Foo2` too.

-Users can also provide meta hint for fields of a type, or the type whole.
+Users can also provide meta hints for fields of a type, or the type whole.
 Here is an example in java which use
 annotation to provide such information.

 ```java